ibidi Online Course:

 Check out Shuntaro's Instagram Channel for his beautiful immunofluorescence cell images: @stemcell_art

-In preparation for this course, please feel free to listen—or re-listen—to Yamada’s first webinar about the basic steps of a standard immunofluorescence protocol: How to Set Up a Successful Immunofluorescence Experiment.
+In preparation for this webinar, please feel free to listen—or re-listen—to Yamada’s first webinar about the basic steps of a standard immunofluorescence protocol: How to Set Up a Successful Immunofluorescence Experiment.

 What Our Participants Say